How SMEs are moving ahead of IT departments in the digital race

 Additionally, as Stanford points out, businesses should consider creating groups within the business to ensure experimentation is occurring with this information in order to extract value, “instead of limiting it to the isolated skills in the IT department on the business side”.

-about how digital transformation is changing the way SMEs work.
+Find out more about how digital transformation is changing the way SMEs work.

-was originally published on Smart Company, and has been republished with permission.
+This article was originally published on Smart Company, and has been republished with permission.